The Ultimate Guide to Anti-Inflammatory Eating

 A competitive crossfit athlete suffered from persistent tendonitis.
 We shifted her diet to include 40g of collagen peptides daily and increased her intake of cruciferous vegetables to support sulfur-based detox pathways.
 Using WHOOP recovery scores to monitor physiological strain, she saw her Heart Rate Variability (HRV) increase by an average of 15ms, indicating a significantly calmer nervous system and reduced systemic load.

-Dietary Strategy Primary Mechanism Best For Potential Drawback
+Strategy Primary Mechanism Best For Drawback

-Common Pitfalls and Tactical Adjustments
+Common Pitfalls

 Many beginners make the mistake of over-relying on "anti-inflammatory" supplements while ignoring their sleep hygiene.
 Cortisol, the stress hormone, is the body's natural anti-inflammatory.
 If you are sleep-deprived, your cortisol rhythm breaks, leaving you unprotected.
 Supplementing with 10g of Turmeric won't fix a 5-hour sleep habit.